 Certain jobs present a greater risk of injury than others.
 Construction workers are exposed to more daily hazards than office workers.
 However, any workplace accident that requires medical attention and causes an employee to miss time off work can occur in a seemingly-safe work environment.

-At Harvey L. Walner & Associates, Ltd., we don’t work for the money, we work for you.
+At Harvey L. Walner & Associates, Ltd., our Chicago workplace accident lawyers don’t work for the money, we work for you.
 What matters to us is not the big settlement we win, but how to maximize the amount you can take home so that your family is taken care of while you are out of work.

 If you become injured at work in Illinois, under the state’s Workers’ Compensation Act, you can collect compensation while you are unable to work.
 The Act forces you to give up your right to sue your employer, but you are entitled to collect compensation without having to prove fault.

 The threats to your safety will range from occupation to occupation.
 Your training should include education on how to keep yourself safe in the workplace and minimize the hazards you are exposed to.
 However, even under the best circumstances, certain safety standards may not be met by your employer and accidents can occur.

 As a worker, you may suffer virtually any workplace accident.
 Some of the most common occupational accidents include: